kelseyabreu/biomastersCampaign/README.md

 Mr.BioMaster:
 "I don't know.
 I've been building this platform for two years, working constantly, barely had time to think about the original dreams.
-And then three days ago, I update the blog with a typo fix, and suddenly someone across the country is dreaming the story I created?"
+And then last week, I update the blog with a typo fix, and suddenly someone across the country is dreaming the story I created?"

 ECHO (the parrot, bobbing):